Looking for the perfect gifts for senior citizens in assisted living this holiday season?

 Puzzles: Puzzles are helpful for seniors with dementia or Alzheimer’s as it helps bring cognitive stimulation as they engage the brain in critical thinking.
 There are also puzzles available for seniors in the varying stages of dementia.

 Photo Album or Scrapbook: Another way to preserve memories is by creating a scrapbook that withholds your loved one’s story.
-It will allow them to keep their memories close and alive as they read through the various captions and stories.
+Furthermore, it will allow them to keep their memories close and alive as they read through the various captions and stories.

 Activities Books: A huge part of caring for seniors with dementia is keeping them stimulated and active throughout the day.
 Activity books can help provide this.
 Crosswords, word searches and spot the differences activity books are great.
 Additionally, there are activity books out there made specifically for seniors with dementia.